roee711/react-laravel-test/README.md

 7) Run the command: php artisan serve

-##:Commands to run in the folder for the client
+## Commands to run in the folder for the client :

 1) Run the command: npm install

 2) Run the command: npm run dev

-## :User with admin privileges
+## User with admin privileges :

 Username: admin@gmail.com

 Password: a12345678

-##:Actions for user with these privilege
+## Actions for user with these privilege :

 View all users - delete, update, add